-All CCTV footage will be kept for 10 days for security purposes.
+All CCTV footage will be kept for [insert retention period] for security purposes.

 If the school wishes to use images/video footage of pupils in a publication, such as the school website, prospectus, or recordings of school plays, written consent will be sought for the particular usage from the parent or guardian of the pupil.